vippsas/vipps-partner-api/vipps-partner-api.md

 will continue to do so, but will be superseded by similar `/v1/` endpoints with improved functionality as soon as possible.
 For example:
 [`GET:/saleunits/{msn}`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Sales-units/operation/getMSN)
-provides limited information about a sale unit today, but will provide more details once the internal Vipps systems are able to provide them.
+provides limited information about a sales unit today, but will provide more details once the internal Vipps systems are able to provide them.
 The response may then change more than we allow for in the [API Lifecycle](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/api-lifecycle),